 In short; yes.
 Whether you a buying a home or an investment property, you are making a huge purchase, and committing your money to a physical asset.
 It is therefore vitally important to understand if the property has issues which may affect your (or future purchaser's) interest in the property.

 What type of survey do I need?

 This will largely depend on the type, age and condition of the property.
 Your own personal requirements will obviously influence your decision.
 Broadly speaking there are a variety of surveys, detailed below:

 - Valuation Survey: This type of survey is typically undertaken on behalf of a mortgage lender to inform them whether the property is suitable to lend on.
 It provides very little advice in the way of issues or considerations.
 We do not offer valuation surveys.

 - Homebuyers Survey: This is a ‘proforma’ report which operates on a traffic light system.
 They typically include standard phrases and will often lead to further reports when issues are found.
-These reports are only suitable for properties built within the last 30 years or properties in good condition.
+These reports are generally only suitable for properties built within the last 30 years or properties in good condition.

 - Major Defects Survey: A report entirely tailored to the subject property providing insight into defects, remedies, maintenance issues, timescales and an estimate of budget for repairs.
 The report is a skimmed down Building Survey, commenting on the main structural elements of a property, but omitting comments on cosmetic items (such as age and condition of sanitary and kitchen fittings).
 As this is a bespoke survey, we can also provide advice regarding extensions or alterations (i.e. removal of walls) etc..
 This type of report is suitable for all ages of property.

 - Building Survey: The same as the Major Defect Survey, but providing more comment on construction, as well as comment on cosmetic internal items.
 Again, this type of report is suitable for all ages of property.